brunostjohn/nocodb-oidc/README.md

 I've reimplemented OIDC here because [paywalling a basic security feature is insane](https://sso.tax).
 I've also removed a few tidbits I found annoying.
 Please don't expect extensive support here, this fork is primarily for me.

+The Docker image for this is tagged `ghcr.io/brunostjohn/nocodb-oidc:latest`.

 ## Environment variables required to configure OIDC.

 - `NC_OIDC_CLIENT_ID` - Client ID.